-It's a gathering place where art, nature, and community unite Integrating site with street levels (accessible and welcoming)
+Integrating site with street levels (accessible and welcoming)

-Goals' Description Seeking built-natural integration:
+Goals' Description

-This architecture/nature duality is explored apart from traditional construction methods by using different design approaches such as designing green platforms/or floors to integrate within the outdoor greenery; and/or by utilizing living surfaces and natural materials.
+Seeking built-natural integration: This architecture/nature duality is explored apart from traditional construction methods by using different design approaches such as designing green platforms/or floors to integrate within the outdoor greenery; and/or by utilizing living surfaces and natural materials.
 That may mean the building is modest, and quietly blending with nature.
-2. Stimulating shared interests for urban social integration The students (from the educational buildings on the east side) and the families (from the residential buildings on the south side), find self expression through the art display which will help to eliminate the social gap and raise awareness in the role of art.
+Stimulating shared interests for urban social integration The students (from the educational buildings on the east side) and the families (from the residential buildings on the south side), find self expression through the art display which will help to eliminate the social gap and raise awareness in the role of art.
 3. Connecting urban spaces and pathways for spatial integration: This hub incorporates the existing surrounding urban spaces and pathways with the proposed ones, making this project an open invitation for families, walkers, and students to come and connect.

+lack outdoor spaces.
-The project is easily to be accessed from different directions and levels 4.
-Providing vibrant outdoor spaces for mingling The hub outdoor spaces are as important and vibrant as the indoor spaces.

-They act as the outdoor gathering point during break times, keeping in mind the universities lack outdoor spaces.
-5. Integrating the hub levels seamlessly with the streets' levels.
-Dealing with a sunken site surrounded by split levels on its edges would be turned into a design opportunity and excitement.
+- The project is easily to be accessed from different directions and levels - 4.
+Providing vibrant outdoor spaces for mingling - The hub outdoor spaces are as important and vibrant as the indoor spaces. - They act as the outdoor gathering point during break times, keeping in mind the universities - 5.
+Integrating the hub levels seamlessly with the streets' levels. - Dealing with a sunken site surrounded by split levels on its edges would be turned into a design opportunity and excitement.